bvibber/ogv.js/README.md

 (On iOS, Safari performs significantly better than some alternative browsers that are unable to enable the JIT due to use of the old UIWebView API.
 Chrome 49 and Firefox for iOS are known to work using the newer WKWebView API internally.
 Again, a benchmark must be used to detect slow performance, as the browser remains otherwise compatible.)

 Windows on 32-bit ARM platforms is similar...
-IE 11 on Windows RT 8.1 on a Surface tablet (NVidia Tegra 3), and Edge on Windows 10 Mobile build 10166 on a Lumia 635, perform acceptably with audio and with 160p/15fps videos but have trouble starting around 240p.
+IE 11 on Windows RT 8.1 on a Surface tablet (NVidia Tegra 3) does not work (crashes IE), while Edge on Windows 10 Mobile works ok at low resolutions, having trouble starting around 240p.

 In both cases, a native application looms as a possibly better alternative.
-See [OGVKit ](https://github.com/brion/OGVKit) and [OgvRt](https://github.com/brion/OgvRT) projects for experiments in those directions.
+See [OGVKit](https://github.com/brion/OGVKit) and [OgvRt](https://github.com/brion/OgvRT) projects for experiments in those directions.

 Note that at these lower resolutions, Vorbis audio and Theora video decoding are about equally expensive operations -- dual-core phones and tablets should be able to eek out a little parallelism here thanks to audio and video being in separate Worker threads.